Jenverse/Travel-Agent-With-Memory/README.md

-# Travel Agent LLM Application
+# Travel Agent LLM Application with Memory

-A conversational AI travel assistant that helps users plan their trips by recommending destinations, generating itineraries, and suggesting transportation options.
+An enhanced conversational AI travel assistant that helps users plan their trips by recommending destinations, generating itineraries, and suggesting transportation options.
+This version includes a memory system that remembers user preferences and past interactions for a more personalized experience.

 ## Features